 Tracktor is an OpenCV based object tracking software.
 The software is able to perform single-object tracking in noisy environments or multi-object tracking in uniform environments while maintaining individual identities.

 Tracktor is command based (i.e. there is not graphical user interface [GUI]) but anyone with basic coding/scripting skills such as R users can readily use it.
+The tool is aimed at teaching biologists the basics of computer vision while solving relatively easy tracking problems.

 Requirements